MercersKitchen/BYOD/README.md

   - Common Error: time settings
   - May need to delete Update Contents, see note below .
 Ensure all BIOS Settings Correct
 .
-WINDOWS Defender: change settings in Options, Update and Scan .
-Deal with all messages (firewall, security, backup, etc.)
+Windows Settings and Tasks
 .
 Install additional programs as needed (copy all .exe files to Downloads Folder first using USB)
   - See Program List .txt
 .